CHA2DS2-VAScStart Assessment

 Vascular disease+1

-Common questions about the CHA2DS2‑VASc score
+Frequently asked questions about the chads2vasc calculator and the CHA2DS2‑VASc score

 Q